-There should be something for everybody in this Collection.
-From wild mountain climbs and exhilarating ridge scrambles to lakeside strolls and woodland saunters, from famous classics to little-known beauty spots, it showcases the very best of north Lakeland.
+There should be something for everyone in this Collection.
+From wild mountain climbs and exhilarating ridge scrambles to lakeside strolls and woodland saunters, from famous classics to little-known beauty spots, it showcases some of Lakeland's finest sights and experiences.

-The classic combination of lakes and mountains has made Buttermere a popular destination with visitors since the Victorian times.
-Famous for its beauty, the area boasts some of the finest walking in the Lake District to this very day.
+The classic combination of crystal clear lakes and shapely fells has made Buttermere a popular destination with visitors since the Victorian times.
+Famous for its scenic beauty, the area boasts some of the finest walking in the Lake District.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 Located at the northern tip of Wainwright’s North Western Fells, Ling Fell and Sale Fell will reward you with awe-inspiring views of the Lake District.
-In fact, you might even see the Gallow Hills in Scotland on a clear day.
+In fact, you might even see to Scotland's Southern Uplands on a clear day.

 There are plenty of ways to climb Helvellyn but this ascent along Striding Edge is definitely the most spectacular — and the most exhilarating.

 After the long pull up to the subsidiary Wainwright of Birkhouse Moor, you will find yourself climbing onto the legendary Striding Edge.
 With spine-tingling drops…

 This is a wonderful and thrilling mountain journey on one of Lakeland's finest mountains.
 Ascent is via the exciting narrow crest of Sharp Edge, before a an equally entertaining descent of the less serious Halls Fell Ridge.
 Both are grade one scrambles and demand a good head for heights.